Divided Differences, Falling Factorials, and Discrete Splines: Another Look at Trend Filtering and Related Problems: Representation

 \subsection{$L_2$-Sobolev functionals}

 Now we show that for a $k$th degree discrete spline, where $k=2m-1$, the integral of the square of its $m$th derivative can be written in terms of a certain quadratic form of its $m$th discrete derivatives at the design points.
-This integral is (the square of) the seminorm naturally associated with the $L_2$-Sobolev space $\cW^{m,2}([a,b])$ (functions on $[a,b]$ with $m$ weak derivatives, and whose weak derivatives of all orders $0,\ldots,m$ are square integrable).
+This integral is (the square of) the seminorm naturally associated with the $L_2$-Sobolev space $\cW^{m,2}([a,b])$.

-\begin{theorem} For any odd $k = 2m-1 \geq 1$, and any $k$th degree discrete spline $f \in \cH^k_n$ with knots in \smash{$x_{(k+1):(n-1)}$}, as defined in \eqref{eq:ffb_span}, it holds that
+\begin{theorem} For any odd $k = 2m-1 \geq 1$, and any $k$th degree discrete spline $f \in \cH^k_n$ (with knots in \smash{$x_{(k+1):(n-1)}$}), as defined in \eqref{eq:ffb_span}, it holds that

 where $f(x_{1:n})=(f(x_1),\ldots,f(x_n)) \in \R^n$ is the vector of evaluations of $f$ at the design points, and \smash{$\D^m_n \in \R^{(n-m) \times n}$} is the $m$th order discrete derivative matrix, as in \eqref{eq:discrete_deriv_mat}.
 Moreover, \smash{$\V^m_n \in \R^{(n-m) \times (n-m)}$} is a symmetric banded matrix (that depends only on $x_{1:n}$) of bandwidth $2m-1$. \end{theorem}